-LOS ANGELES (CNS) - A Southland lawmaker's bill seeking to prevent workplace hair-grooming rules that discriminate against styles favored by black women and men passed the Senate floor today on a unanimous vote.
+LOS ANGELES (CNS) - A Southland lawmaker's bill to prevent workplace hair-grooming rules that discriminate against styles favored by people of color was signed today by Gov. Gavin Newsom, making California the first state in the country to ban racial discrimination based on natural hair.

 Introduced by Sen. Holly J. Mitchell, D-Los Angeles, SB 188 aims to ``create a respectful and open workplace for natural hair'' by clarifying that traits historically associated with race, such as hair texture and hairstyle, be protected from discrimination in the workplace and in K-12 public and charter schools.

-According to Mitchell, the bill is known as the CROWN Act, which stands for ``Create a Respectful and Open Workplace for Natural Hair'' and is sponsored by a coalition comprised of the National Urban League, Western Center on Law & Poverty, Color Of Change and the Dove personal care brand.
+Known as the CROWN Act, which stands for ``Creating a Respectful and Open Workplace for Natural Hair,'' the bill was sponsored by a coalition comprised of the National Urban League, Western Center on Law & Poverty, Color Of Change and the Dove personal care brand, according to Mitchell.